bodymoto/showdown/README.md

 **Python SSH Command Line Tool**
 ___

-*"This GitHub repository project is a Python-based internal tool that was developed to automate work conducted before and after any system or network-related project work, specific to a job role at Amazon.
-It was designed with the intention to help ensure the integrity of the network remained while within the expected downtime window.*
+Developed to automate work conducted specific to network infrastructure work, the tool automates the process of taking a *system snapshot* before work has began with a *system snapshot* taken after work has completed.
+This snapshot includes logging into network switches, running a set of commands, and saving the command output for documentation and later, verifiability.

-*This tool is designed for automating the process of logging into multiple switches and running predetermined commands.
-It prompts the user for login credentials, followed by a list of switch host names.
-The output is saved in a new folder on the user's desktop with the switch host name as the file name.
-The tool will prompt the user to repeat the process for any additional switches, or terminate if none remain.*
+Showdown prompts the user for login credentials, and switch host names.
+A folder is then created on the users Desktop and the tool SSH's into each switch and runs a set of commands predetermined within the codebase.
+The output of each command is saved to a SWITCHHOSTNAMEHERE.txt file placed within the desktop folder.
+The user is then prompted to either repeat the process, asking for additional switch host names, or to terminate the session.

-*This tool was specifically developed for use in the IT industry and was used in a previously held position to streamline and automate work processes."*

-<sub>This description was written by GPT (Generative Pre-training Transformer) model created by OpenAI.
-No specific version number has been provided at this time.
-ChatGPT Jan 9th, 2023 release.</sub>
 ___

 **Requirements**